Updated July 2021.

 The same color scheme applies as for MODIS and VIIRS, but additional colors are added for more time frames.
 These can be viewed by clicking on the “Fire Info” button at the bottom-center of the map viewer.

-In 2020, as a response to the rapid spread rate of some California, Oregon, and Washington fires, we launched a new fire overlay: live fire detections from the GOES-17 (West) and GOES-16 (East) satellites.
+In 2020, as a response to the rapid spread rate of some California, Oregon, and Washington fires, we launched a new fire overlay: live fire detections from the GOES-16 and GOES-17 satellites.

 GOES 16 and 17 are geostationary satellites positioned over the eastern US (16) and western US (17), streaming images back to Earth on a near-real-time basis.
 You’ve probably seen their imagery used for animated loops of hurricanes and other large-scale weather events.
 In addition to raw multi-spectral imagery, NOAA also releases a number of derived datasets, one of which is active fire detections.
 In the daytime, these fire detections are reported at 5 minute intervals.

-This layer is good for determining a general area where a fire is not or moving fast.
-It is NOT good for determining exactly where the fire is located on the ground.
+These overlays are good for determining a general area where a fire is active.
+They are NOT good for determining exactly where the fire is located on the ground.

-Updates to this layer are nearly live.
-The satellite has a rapid update interval, and the CalTopo map layer will auto-refresh to ensure you are always looking at the most current information.
+Updates to these overlays are nearly live.
+The satellite has a rapid update interval of around 5-8 minutes, and the CalTopo map layer will auto-refresh to ensure you are always looking at the most current information.
 The time of the last satellite image is displayed on the layer.
 For new and/or rapidly moving fires, this can be useful information to supplement the MODIS and VIIRS satellite passes.

 HOWEVER, each pixel is roughly 2km by 2km, so the layer will only show larger fire activity.
 And an error of a single pixel is enough to place a fire over a mile off from its true location – this is not a layer that will give you insight down to the level of whether a specific neighborhood has burned.
-The “fire activity” layer is better for that use case, although even that is still a very imprecise tool that only reports approximate locations and is easy to over-interpret as having more precision than it does.
+The All Satellites, MODIS+VIIRS, and Perimeter options are somewhat better for that use case.

 Additionally, we display the active fire perimeter from the National Interagency Fire Center (formerly GeoMAC) on all the satellite views.
 These perimeters typically are updated once daily and come directly from incident management teams at the scene of the fire.
 They are based on a combination of reports from fire crews, satellite information and fire aircraft doing infrared flights or firefighting.